GenomicsCoreLeuven/GBSX/README.md

 *    `-s`    the posible distance of the start.
 This is the distance count from the start of the read to the first basepair of the barcode or enzyme (standard 0, maximum 20)
-*    `-cc`    Checks the complete read for the enzyme (if false, stops at the first possible enzyme cutsite) (use values true or false, standard is true).
-If used, the sequence after the enzyme site is compared to the adaptors, if the first basepairs of the sequence are compaired to the first basepairs of the adaptor
 *    `-kc`    Keep the enzyme cut-site remains (standard true) (example: enzyme ApeKI and restriction site G^CWGC: "ApeKI \tab CAGC,CTGC")
 *    `-ea`    Add enzymes from the given file (keeps the standard enzymes, and